Key Highlights

 Simplification and reliance on one number.
 For investors not wanting to go through the steps of using all of Graham's recommendations, The Graham Number simplifies most of his investment advice into an individual number.
 The idea of looking at just one measure before deciding to invest is never a good idea.

-Over the past 50 years, it's been widely used.
-It's helping investors find the best stocks to invest in.
-But it's less important nowadays, as the recent companies are more reliant on technology.
+Over the past 50 years, it's been widely used by investors to find the best stocks to invest in.
+But it's less important nowadays, as recent companies are more reliant on technology.
 This has led to a decrease in the reliance on assets.
-However, asset base companies continue to use this method.
-The importance of the process will be maintained, as technology will not replace all businesses.
+However, asset-based companies continue to use this method.

 Based on Graham's theory that an undervalued stock should have a price-to-book ratio (PB ratio) of no more than 1.5 and a price-to-earnings ratio (PE ratio) of no more than 15, 22.5 is recommended.
 Thus, the PB ratio × PE ratio equals 22.5 = (15 × 1.5).